ergoplatform/oracle-core/docs/how_to_bootstrap.md

-# How I Bootsrapped an ERG/XAU Pool on testnet
+# How I bootsrapped an ERG/XAU pool on testnet

 ## Before you start